Compact and aligned text (CAT) Client

 Any

 Returns cluster-wide thread pool statistics per node.
-By default the active, queue and rejected statistics are returned for all thread pools.
+By default the active, queued, and rejected statistics are returned for all thread pools.

 Parameters: